DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Conclusion

-In conclusion, we have presented a diffusion-based face relighting method that eliminates the need for accurate intrinsic decomposition and can be trained on 2D images without any 3D or lighting ground truth.
+We present a diffusion-based face relighting method that eliminates the need for accurate intrinsic decomposition and can be trained on 2D images without requiring multiview images, relit pairs, light stage data, or 3D ground truth.
 Our key component is a conditional diffusion implicit model and a novel conditioning technique that maps a disentangled light representation to a relit image.
-This enables our method to achieve new state-of-the-art performance and produce highly photorealistic results for real-world scenarios.
+This extended paper enhances the realism and consistency of cast shadows while expanding relightable regions to non-facial areas using segmentation masks and a shadow map estimated by our novel method.
+Moreover, we distill our method into a single-shot relighting network that runs in a single network pass and even surpasses the teacher model.
+Our method achieves state-of-the-art results and produces highly photorealistic outputs with temporally consistent cast shadows in real-world scenarios.

 \FloatBarrier {